Mohit-Mithra/WTA-Appraisal-System-Assignment/README.md

 2. Clone the repo.

-3. Go to the root folder of the project and run npm install.
+3. Go to the root folder of the project and run the following in the terminal:
+    ```shell
+    npm install

-4. Run npm start.
+    npm start
+    ```

 5. In the browser, enter localhost:8080.